Dahua PTZ Buying Guide

 When PTZ is actually justified

 It is much less useful when the buyer is really trying to avoid paying for enough fixed evidence cameras.
-That usually creates a system that looks capable on the quote but is weak during actual incident review, because the PTZ was looking somewhere else when the event happened.
+That usually creates a system that looks powerful in the quote but disappoints during actual incident review.

 Typical Dahua PTZ design logic